larseggert/bcp45bis/draft-eggert-bcp45bis.md

 will step down as SAA.

-Apart from appointing SAAs, the IETF Chair should divorce themselves from the operation and management of the SAA team.
-This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and Apart from appointing SAAs, the IETF Chair should divorce themselves from the day-to-day operation and management of the SAA team.
+Apart from appointing SAAs, the IETF Chair should divorce themselves from the day-to-day operation and management of the SAA team.
 This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.
-The SAA team should reach out to the IETF chair for any conflict resolution in a timely manner.
+The SAA team should reach out to the IETF Chair for any conflict resolution in a timely manner.

 Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team -